DiabloRex/nuc_processing/README.txt

 new update log:
 1. bowtie2 build index: empty index when using .fa files. removed -c option.
 Icreased performance by removing -p and used multithreads option.
-2. removed deprecated toimage() function, replaced by PLI.Image.
+2. removed deprecated toimage() function, replaced by PIL.Image.